doobert0814/NEOKitties/README.md

 ```
 ## How to use

-Open the root folder called NEOKitty
+Open the root folder called NEOKitty.

-In the terminal type rake db:seed, this will clear out the database and repopulate it with seed data
+In the terminal type rake db:seed, this will clear out the database and repopulate it with seed data.

 After you get RESET on the screen, typing in ruby bin/run.rb will start the game.

-Following that Just follow the instructions.
+Following that just follow the instructions.